 A Digital Nomad Guide to Sal

 Sal is one of ten islands known by the name of Cape Verde.
 They are located very close to the coast of Senegal which is one of the reasons you will find many Senegalese having relocated.
-The name ‘Sal’ means ‘salt’ in Portugese, which is one of the most important economic activities of the island.
+The name ‘Sal’ means ‘salt’ in Portuguese, which is one of the most important economic activities of the island.
 Other sources of income are fishing and, of course, tourism.

 Before the invention of the fridge, salt was very valuable and was even called ‘white gold’.
-In current times, the salt is still being exported but at a much lower price than a few ages ago.
+In current times, salt is still being exported but at a much lower price than a few ages ago.
 The islands also served as important trading places during the period of the triangular trade.

-The group of islands was discovered around the 16th century by Portuegese explorers and gained independence in 1973.
+The group of islands was discovered around the 16th century by Portuguese explorers and gained independence in 1973.
 The fight for independence began with peaceful protests of independence groups such as the PAIGC (Partido Africano da Independência da Guiné e Cabo Verde) founded by Amílcar Cabral.
-When the Portuegese however, answered with violence, they had no choice but to fight back.
+When the Portuguese however, answered with violence, they had no choice but to fight back.
 Amílcar Cabral was assassinated a few months before independence was reached.

 Sal is, together with some of the other northern islands, considered as the Barlavento Islands or also the Windward Islands.
 This name originates from the trade wind, making it easier for ships to reach these islands.
 The other Windward Islands are Santo Antão, São Nicolau, Santa Luzia, São Vicente and Boa Vista.
 The Sotaventa or Leeward islands are Fogo, Brava, Santiago, and Maio.
 Apart from Sal, Boa Vista is the other main island known by holidaymakers.